 The evaporator temperature sensor probe, located in contact with the evaporator serpentine, detects the dropping of the evaporator temperature during the freezing cycle and signals it by supplying a current flow to the micro processor of P.C.
 BOARD.

-According to the current received is energized the small Red LED of the PC Board (blink or steady).

-When steady, the micro processor supplies power to the electronic timer built into the P.C.
-BOARD so that it takes control of the last portion of freezing cycle.

-The length of the timed phase is pre-fixed by the setting of the keys 1, 2, 3 and 4 of the DIP SWITCH.
+According to the current received, the evaporator sensor supplies power to the P.C.
+BOARD first, when it reachs $0^{\circ}C$ ($32^{\circ}F$), second at $-15^{\circ}C$ ($5^{\circ}F$); in this second case it supply power to the electronic timer built into the P.C.
+BOARD so that it may take control of the fength of the 2nd phase of freezing cycle.
+The length of the timed phase is pre-f ixed by the setting of the keys 1, 2, 3 and 4 of the DIP SWITCH.

+The activation of the electronic timer $(-15^{\circ}C - 5^{\circ}F)$ is monitored by the lighting up of the RED LED placed in the front of the P.C.
+BOARD.
+This lighting up occures usually in the mid period of the freezing cycle and signals the switching from the first to the second phase of the freezing cycle.

 NOTE.
-Whenever, after 15 minutes from the beginning of the freezing cycle, the evaporating temperature have not yet reached the value of 0°C (32°F) - small Red LED OFF - the P.C.Board switches OFF the machine with the BLINKING of WARNING RED LED.
+Whenever, after 15 minutes from the beginning of the freezing cycle, the evaporating temperature have not yet reached the value of 0°C (32°F), the P.C.
+BOARD switches OFF the machine with the BLINKING of RED LED.